GavinHuttley/tib/_sources/cogent3/statistical_tests.rst.txt

 .. index::
     triple: quantiles; statistical test; cogent3

 We evaluate whether the data from ``x`` are distributed normally.
 To do this, we obtain the theoretical quantiles from the normal distribution.
+(These are from the standard normal distribution, with mean of 0 and standard deviation of 1.)

 .. jupyter-execute::